-- 4.1 Staff are permitted to use the internet for a legitimate policing purpose as defined by the Code of Practice for the Management of Police Information: - Protecting life & property - Preserving order - Preventing the commission of offences - Bringing offenders to justice - Any duty or responsibility of the police arising from common or statute law - 4.2 Individuals may also access the internet for reasonable private use.
-This will normally take place outside of their official working hours and therefore is in their 'own' time (i.e. meal breaks or outside of work periods). - 4.3 Any usage must not exceed one hour per day and providing that, in the Line Managers view, such usage does not affect the users performance in his/her day to day role, and on the understanding that they conform with all Force policies, procedures and standards.
+- 4.1 Staff are permitted to use the internet for a legitimate policing purpose as defined by the Code of Practice for the Management of Police Information: - Protecting life & property - Preserving order - Preventing the commission of offences - Bringing offenders to justice - Any duty or responsibility of the Police arising from common or statute law - 4.2 Individuals may also access the internet for reasonable private use.
+This will normally take place outside of their official working hours and therefore is in their 'own' time (i.e. meal breaks or outside of work periods). - 4.3 Any usage must not exceed one hour per day and providing that, in the Line Managers view, such usage does not affect the users performance in his/her day to day role, and on the understanding that they conform with all Force policies, procedures and standards of professional behaviour.
 Users are advised to log off the browser when they have finished their personal usage. - 4.4 Users must take care to ensure that others cannot use their accounts.
 Staff will be held responsible for all activities logged against their account. - 4.5 It is noted that users may wish to conduct internet banking via a Force computer however they are advised to use their home computers as the Force cannot be held responsible for any financial or other loss.
-Security protocols exist for such sites and the Force systems may not be fully compatible with them. - 4.6 As stated in section 2, there is to be no expectation of privacy and whilst the monitoring software used is designed NOT to capture passwords, users would be well advised to expect that everything done on a force system is being recorded and may be viewed by the Anti-Corruption Unit. (this applies to all force systems, not only internet usage). - 4.7 Users must not make copies of copyrighted material such as music, onto Force equipment as this will be an infringement of the Copyright, Designs & Patents Act 1988 and unlawful action for which both the user and Force maybe liable. - 4.8 Users should be aware that access to web pages identifies the Force therefore, those wishing to covertly access the internet for investigative work should not do so from a networked computer as it may compromise their operations.
+Security protocols exist for such sites and the Force systems may not be fully compatible with them. - 4.6 As stated in section 2, there is to be no expectation of privacy and whilst the monitoring software used is designed NOT to capture passwords, users would be well advised to expect that everything done on a force system is being recorded and may be viewed by the Counter-Corruption Unit. (this applies to all force systems, not only internet usage). - 4.7 Users must not make copies of copyrighted material such as music, onto Force equipment as this will be an infringement of the Copyright, Designs & Patents Act 1988 and unlawful action for which both the user and Force maybe liable.

+4.8 Users should be aware that access to web pages identifies the Force therefore, those wishing to covertly access the internet for investigative work should not do so from a networked computer as it may compromise their operations.
+DMI advice should be obtained.

-- 4.9 If a member of staff inadvertently accesses a prohibited area, they must report this to their Line Manager who will note the details and consider notifying the Anti-Corruption Unit within PSD. - 4.10 Staff are not permitted to register any Force email address or Leicestershire Police domain in any personal online transactions.
+- 4.9 If a member of staff inadvertently accesses a prohibited area, they must report this to their Line Manager who will note the details and consider notifying the Counter-Corruption Unit within PSD. - 4.10 Staff are not permitted to register any Force email address or Leicestershire Police domain in any personal online transactions.
 However, websites belonging to legitimate, approved service providers e.g. office supplies can be used for work purposes.
-This does not apply to staff registering with web based accounts in line with the Social Media Policy e.g. an official Facebook account.
+This does not apply to staff registering with web based accounts in line with the Social Media Policy e.g. an official Facebook account unless that account is a police account and is used for a sole policing purpose.